KathyNiakan/Image-analysis/README.md

 # Simon et al 2025

-This repository contains the data and code associated with image analysis in the manuscript Simon et. al., (2025) XXXX Suppression of ERK signalling promotes pluripotent epiblast in the human blastocyst.
-DOI XXXX
+This repository contains the data and code associated with image analysis in the manuscript Simon et. al., (2025) Suppression of ERK signalling promotes pluripotent epiblast in the human blastocyst.

 # Repository structure and useage